remix-run/history/docs/GettingStarted.md

 history.goBack();
 ```

+To prevent the user from navigating away from a page, or to prompt them before they do, see the documentation on [confirming navigation](ConfirmingNavigation.md).

 ### Creating URLs

 Additionally, `history` objects can be used to create `href`s for `<a>` tags that link to various places in your app.
 This is only really useful when using hash history to prefix URLs with a `#` or when using [query support](QuerySupport.md) to automatically build query strings.